 The Christmas Eve service at beautiful St. Peter’s.
 Mother wouldn’t miss that for neither love nor money.
 Her faith was central to it all.

 Then there was Christmas dinner.
-Everything had to be just so: the tablecloth ironed, the napkins starched, her finest dishes, Aunt Jeans’s silver napkin rings, the crystal wine glasses.
+Everything had to be just so: the tablecloth ironed, the napkins starched, her finest dishes, Aunt Jean’s silver napkin rings, the crystal wine glasses.
 And no-one cooked a turkey like Mother.
 You know it, right?

 And so here it is once again.
 Christmas morning.
 A quiet Christmas morning as I sit her alone with my coffee.
 Everything has changed.
 And nothing has changed.
 It’s still a time for family, for appreciating how blessed we are in knowing our loved ones are safe and near in heart.